cookpad/arproxy/README.md

 [![Build Status](https://github.com/cookpad/arproxy/actions/workflows/ruby.yml/badge.svg)](https://github.com/cookpad/arproxy/actions)

-## Welcome to Arproxy
+## Arproxy
-Arproxy is a proxy between ActiveRecord and Database adapters.
-You can make a custom proxy what analyze and/or modify SQLs before DB adapter executes them.
+Arproxy is a library that can intercept SQL queries executed by ActiveRecord to log them or modify the queries themselves.

 ## Getting Started
-Write your proxy and its configurations in Rails' config/initializers:
+Create your custom proxy and add its configuration in your Rails' `config/initializers/` directory:

 ```ruby
 class QueryTracer < Arproxy::Base